jomeier/okd4-homelab/installation/proxmox/README.md

 ### Create thin pool for vm-data ###

-Go to each node in the cluster and add a thin pool for vm-data by adding a new, empty disk without partitions.
+Go to each node in the cluster and add a thin pool 'vmdata' for VM data by adding a new, empty disk without partitions.

 ## Add Gnome desktop (optional) ##